tpgmartin/tpgmartin.github.io/_posts/2017-10-07-pandas-for-fun-and-profit.md

  -
 ---

-[Pandas](http://pandas.pydata.org/) is a powerful data analyis Python library.
+[Pandas](http://pandas.pydata.org/) is a powerful Python library data analyis.
 Pandas is not the sole choice within the Python data analysis ecosystem, with a notable example being Numpy.
 However, Numpy is not very well suited for handling large tabular datasets of mixed types.
 Pandas itself is built on top of Numpy, so still has the conveniences of Numpy with added abilities.
 In this blog post, I want to review some of the key concepts that set Pandas apart from Numpy.

-For the purpose of illustration, we will be using a the ["Daily Show Guests" dataset](https://github.com/fivethirtyeight/data/tree/33b01e4a37911fff33f1e8afa9bc01a8d3698d8b/daily-show-guests) from the FiveThirtyEigth repo.

-## 0. What is a DataFrame Object?
+The mainstay of an Pandas program is a data structure known as a DataFrame.
 A DataFrame can be thought of as essentially a list of lists, but unlike a regular Numpy array a Pandas DataFrame can

 1. Contain multiple data types,
 2. Support non-numeric indices,